 - 1. From the sidebar of the Expert tab, click Network IPSec(VPN), then click Add. - 2.
-Enter a name for the connection.

-- 3. Use the drop-down menus to select IKEv2 for the IKE version and either Start, Add or Ignore for the Boot Action. - a.
-Start loads a connection and brings it up immediately (boot up, or after saving the configuration). - b.
-Add loads a connection without starting it.
-For example, the VPN can be conditionally started with a script. - c.
-Ignore ignores the connection - 4.
+Enter a name for the connection. - 3.
+Use the drop-down menus to select IKEv2 for the IKE version and either Start, Add or Ignore for the Boot Action. - 4.
 For the Remote (Right) Side, enter the following parameters: - a.
 Leave the ID field blank. - b.
-Enter the IP address of the remote VPN in the IP Address field. - c.
+Enter the IP address of the remote VPN in the IP Address field.

+- c.
 Enter the subnet the console system will use to connect through in the SubNet field. - 5.
 For the Local (Left) Side, enter the following parameters: - a.
 Leave the ID field blank. - b.
-Enter the IP address of the primary interface in the IP Address field.
+Enter the IP address of the primary interface in the IP Address field. - 6.
+Click the RSA Key radio button and click Choose File to browse to the PKCS12 file. - 7.
+Select the PKCS12 file and click Open, then click Download PKCS12 file. - 8.
+Click Finish when the download is complete.

-NOTE: The primary interface is the interface (etho or eth1) used to connect to the remote firewall.
-By default, the setting is eth0 and Bootp Configuration Retrieval is enabled.
-If your primary interface is eth1, make sure the Bootp Configuration Retrieval on the Security Profile page is disabled.

-6. Click the RSA Certificate radio button, click the Local PKCS12 Files drop-down arrow and select the PKCS12 file.